marco262/my_wiki/data/onednd/class/warlock.md

 In the past, you usually contacted your patron through intermediaries.
 Now you can communicate directly; you always have the _[[[spell:Contact Other Plane]]]_ spell prepared.
 With this feature, you can cast the spell without expending a spell slot to contact your patron, and you automatically succeed on the spell's saving throw.

-Once you cast the spell with this feature, you can't do so again until you finish a Long Rest.
+Once you cast the spell with this feature, you can't do so again until you finish a [[glossary:Long Rest]].

 ### Level 11: Mystic Arcanum

 Your patron bestows on you a magical secret called an arcanum.
 Choose one level 6 spell from the [Warlock spell list](/onednd/spell_list/warlock) as this arcanum.

-You can cast your arcanum spell once without expending a spell slot, and you must finish a Long Rest before you can do so again.
+You can cast your arcanum spell once without expending a spell slot, and you must finish a [[glossary:Long Rest]] before you can do so again.

 As shown on the Warlock table, you gain another Warlock spell of your choice that can be cast in this way when you reach levels 13 (level 7 spell), 15 (level 8 spell), and 17 (level 9 spell).
-You regain all uses of your Mystic Arcanum when you finish a Long Rest.
+You regain all uses of your Mystic Arcanum when you finish a [[glossary:Long Rest]].

 Whenever you gain a Warlock level, you can replace one of your arcanum spells with another Warlock spell of the same level.